shinobi5/skeletor/README.md

 ### Creating web components
 + `yarn create-component`: CLI to create `component` and `test` templates under `src/js/components/{component}`
 + The script also runs `scripts/build-registry.js` which imports and registers the component in `src/component-registry.js`.
 The barebones component is now ready to use e.g. `<x-component>I'm alive!</x-component>`
-+ Custom element names require a dash e.g. `'x-component'`.
-See [Using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements). `x` is the default.
++ Custom element names require a dash e.g. `'x-component'` - see [using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements). `x` is the default.
 To change this change the value of `componentPrefix` in `scripts/build-registry.js`.
 + See [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [webcomponents.org](https://www.webcomponents.org/introduction) for more info on getting started with web components.

 ### Todo